Best hi-fi systems 2024: CD, vinyl and streaming music players for the home

 The three-product turntable system under our noses here is the entry-level Rega System One, comprised of two What Hi-Fi?
 Award winners – namely Rega’s excellent Planar 1 turntable and integrated io amp – and the company's Kyte stereo speakers.

-Judged as a complete package, the System One gets the basics of music reproduction spot-on, delivering musical cohesion and dynamic expression in a way that eludes most alternative set-ups.
-Comprehensive, easy to set up and surprisingly compact in terms of what you actually get, this is a great way to get yourself a really solid hi-fi setup without tearing your hair out in the process.
+Comprehensive, easy to set up and surprisingly compact in terms of what you actually get, too, this is a great way to get yourself a really solid vinyl setup without tearing your hair out in the process.

 Read our full Rega System One review